Early life of Augustus: Childhood (63 BC – 48 BC)

 In 61 BC, the elder Octavius was elected praetor.
 Following his praetorship, he would serve for two years as governor of Macedonia.
 There, he proved himself a capable administrator.
 Upon returning to Italy in 59 BC, before he could stand for the consulship, he suddenly died in Nola.
 This left the young Octavius, then four years old, without a father.

 Octavius' mother Atia took over his education in the absence of his father.
 He was taught as the average Roman aristocratic boy was, learning both Latin and Greek while being trained as an orator.
 When Octavius was six years old Atia remarried to Lucius Marcius Philippus, a supporter of Julius Caesar and a former governor of Syria.
-Philippus cherished his new stepchildren as if they were his own.
+Philippus didn't care much for his new stepchildren and they were raised primarily by their grandmother Julia.
 He was consul of 56 BC with Gnaeus Cornelius Lentulus Marcellinus.